Why Join Scouting?

 Cub Scouting Has Ideals

 Cub Scouting has ideals of spiritual and character growth, citizenship training, and personal fitness.
 The Scout Oath is a pledge of duty to God and family.
 The Scout Law is a simple formula for good Cub Scouting and good citizenship.
 The Cub Scout motto, “Do Your Best,” is a code of excellence.
-Symbols, such as the Cub Scout sign, Cub Scout salute, and the Living Circle, help boys feel a part of a distinct group and add to the appeal of belonging to a widely respected organization.
+Symbols, such as the Cub Scout sign, Cub Scout salute, and the Living Circle, help youth feel a part of a distinct group and add to the appeal of belonging to a widely respected organization.

-In Cub Scouting, boys participate in a broad array of activities.
+In Cub Scouting, youth participate in a broad array of activities.
 Cub Scouts develop ability and dexterity, and they learn to use tools and to follow directions.
 Recognition and awards encourage them to learn about a variety of subjects, such as conservation, safety, physical fitness, community awareness, academic subjects, sports, and religious activities.
 These interests might become a hobby or even a career later in life.

 Cub Scouting Provides Adventure